xxxAleksandrxxx/terminal_companion/README.md

   - [X]  left and right arrows to move between input symbols
   - [X]  some shortcuts to move between words
   - [X]  up and down arrows to get to commands history
-  - [ ]  double-check that "role": "system" with "content": gpt_role for handling the roles is still valid way - up to Jan 2024 I feel like it doesn't work
+  - [X]  double-check that "role": "system" with "content"
   - [ ]  return the whole request that was just sent by pressing up arrow.
 I'm not sure that I really need it... 🤔

 # Installation